WLOK: WHHM: The early years

 On August 14, 1945, Herbert Herff applied to the Federal Communications Commission (FCC) for a construction permit to build a new radio station to broadcast with 250 watts on 1340 kHz in Memphis.
 It was the second time Herff, a local auto dealer, had filed for a radio station that year; in January, he applied for an FM station at 45.3 MHz.
 The FM station was approved in November 1945, and the FCC approved the AM station permit on February 13, 1946.
 Construction immediately began on facilities to house the AM and FM stations in the Sterick Building, which would also be the location of the FM transmitter; the AM station would broadcast its signal from a site at Somerville and Ryder streets.

 WHHM, the fifth radio station in Memphis, formally debuted July 29, 1946, with a two-hour-long opening program.
 (The call letters either represented the car dealership, Herbert Herff Motors, or the city, Herbert Herff/Memphis.)
 The Sterick Building facilities contained two studios, one of them 20 by 32 feet, as well as offices and a newsroom.

 Herff owned the station for 14 months before selling the AM and the still-unbuilt FM to Mid-South Broadcasting Company, headed by Prentis Furlow, owner of KTBS in Shreveport, Louisiana, in 1947 for $300,000.
 The AM facility was moved to 46 Neely Street in 1949, and the FM station on 106.9 MHz was on test by the start of 1950, being briefly used in an emergency to feed WMCF during an ice storm in the first week of January.
 The transmitter used had previously belonged to WMCF.
-The FM briefly attempted separate programming in 1951 before being turned off on July 1 due to a "lack of enthusiasm" for the FM programming and its financial failure.
+The FM briefly attempted separate programming in 1951 before being turned off on July 1 due to a "lack of enthusiasm" for the FM programming, which had been a financial failure.

 After four years of independent operation, WHHM joined the Liberty Broadcasting System in 1950.
 The station had several notable DJs at this time, including big band vocalist Kenny Sargent and Ron Lundy, who got his first on-air work when the normal DJ failed to show for his shift and later went on to work at WABC in New York.
 It was one of the first local stations to focus on popular DJs and personalities, though in the mid-1950s increased competition began to dim the success the station enjoyed with this formula.
 WHHM moved to studios on Madison Avenue in 1957, vacating the Sterick Building studios, which were leased to Southern Bell.